This post has been updated on February 16, 2020.

-A learning management system (LMS) for schools provides more than an organized way for teachers to deliver lessons and create assignments.
-New features are being developed constantly in order to meet the learning needs of all K-12 students.
-The target is to achieve the highest degree of personalized learning experiences for each one.
+A learning management system for schools provides more than an organized manner for teachers to deliver lessons and manage student outcomes.
+New features are developed constantly in order to meet the learning needs of students, from kindergarten to high school, and beyond.
+The target is to achieve the highest degree of personalized learning experiences for each student as possible.

-Using an LMS for K-12 education comes with a few other advantages.
+Using an LMS for classroom instruction comes with a few other advantages for students.
 Here are five of them:

 Access to learning materials anytime, anywhere

-Students can study at their own pace, especially if the school LMS has support for self-paced courses.
-They can spend more time on a difficult subject if they have to, or move faster through the content they already master, with the help of adaptive learning.
+Students can study in their own rhythm, especially if the school LMS has support for self-paced courses.
+Once peer pressure decreases, they can actually focus on what they need to learn, no matter how fast.
+They can dwell more on a difficult subject if they have to, or they can fly over the content they already master.